amdewitt/Universal-Chessboard/README.md

 The project is currently being stored as an Eclipse IDE Project.
 As an alternative, a runnable JAR file is also provided, which can be run through the command prompt using the following command:

+Windows:
+java -jar (path)\Universal Chessboard v0.0.jar"

+Unix:
-java -jar "<path to file>\Universal Chessboard v0.0.jar"
+java -jar (path)/Universal Chessboard v0.0.jar"